Osvosloo/GoalTracker/README.md

+Note-Updates will roll out through the course of December.

 Hey there! 👋

 Welcome to my Goal Tracking App—designed to boost productivity by helping you track and analyze your goals with personalized insights from AI.